PHOTOGRAPHS

 INTRODUCTION TO PINE MOUNTAIN PHOTOGRAPHS

-Like the written word, photographs capture the essence of the cultural style of the age and the personal interests of the photographer.
-Just as the pen often captures those essences of person and place, the photographic image makes real the fleeting glance, the intensity of a stare, the discomfort of being photographed, the joy of discovery.
+Like the written word, photographs capture the essence of the cultural values of the age and the personal interests of the photographer.
+Just as the pen often captures those essences of person and place, the photographic image makes real the fleeting glance, the intensity of a stare, the discomfort of being photographed, and the joy of discovery.

-Most of us are so busy trying to do what must be done today, and planning ahead to what needs to be done tomorrow that we have little time to look back to the things which happened yesterday.
+Most of us are so busy trying to do what must be done today, and planning ahead to what needs to be done tomorrow, that we have little time to look back to the things which happened yesterday.
 But we are celebrating an anniversary, the 50th anniversary of Pine Mountain Settlement School, and so we will turn to the past — get out the old album and look at the pictures.

 It’s a funny thing, looking at old pictures.
 They don’t show the things that matter most: Uncle William’s craving that his people might grow better; Miss Pettit‘s dedication to bringing help to the mountains; Mrs. Zande‘s high standards and loving understanding of people; Mr. Morris‘ dynamic energy; the different gifts brought by hundreds of workers over the years.